-Example 5-3 Using the dplace command with Linux commands
+Example 5-4 Using the dplace command with Linux commands

-The following examples assume that the command is executed from a shell running in a cpuset consisting of physical CPUs 8 through 15.
+The following examples assume that you run the dplace commands from a shell that runs in a cpuset consisting of physical CPUs 8 through 15.

+Command Run Location

+'''

+dplace -c2 date

+'''

-Command Run Location dplace -c2 date Runs the date command on physical CPU 10. dplace make linux Runs gcc and related processes on physical CPUs 8 through 15. dplace -c0-4,6 make linux Runs gcc and related processes on physical CPUs 8 through 12 or 14. taskset 4,5,6,7 dplace app The taskset command restricts execution to physical CPUs 12 through 15.
+Runs the date command on physical CPU 10.

+dplace make linux

+Runs gcc and related processes on physical CPUs 8 through 15.

+dplace -c0-4,6 make linux

+Runs gcc and related processes on physical CPUs 8 through 12 or 14.

+taskset 4,5,6,7 dplace app

+The taskset command restricts execution to physical CPUs 12 through 15.
 The dplace command sequentially binds processes to CPUs 12 through 15.

+Example 5-5 Using dplace and a debugger for verification

-To use the dplace command accurately, you should know how your placed tasks are being created in terms of the fork, exec, and pthread_create calls.
-Determine whether each of these worker calls are an MPI rank task or are they groups of pthreads created by rank tasks?
+To use the dplace command accurately, you should know how your placed tasks are being created in terms of the fork, exec, and pthread\create calls.
+Determine whether each of these worker calls are an MPI rank task or are groups of pthreads created by rank tasks.
 Here is an example of two MPI ranks, each creating three threads: